Orange-OpenSource/Orange-Boosted-Bootstrap/docs/components/pagination.md

 Pagination links are customizable for different circumstances.
 Use `.disabled` for links that appear un-clickable and `.active` to indicate the current page.

+[comment]: # Boosted mod

+{% callout warning %}
+#### Accessibility

+In addition to the `.active` class, you must use `aria-current="page"` state to represent the current location within the pagination's pages.
+This is to ensure a better accessibility to assistive technologies (as screenreaders , screen magnifiers...) that can support it by warning the user of the current element position and type, here it's the current page.
+{% endcallout %}

+[comment]: # End mod

 While the `.disabled` class uses `pointer-events: none` to _try_ to disable the link functionality of `<a>`s, that CSS property is not yet standardized and doesn't account for keyboard navigation.
 As such, you should always add `tabindex="-1"` on disabled links and use custom JavaScript to fully disable their functionality.

 {% example html %}